 Commodore PET 8032SK

-The PET has a special place in the history of micro-computers, as it was one of the biggest sellers in the 1979 /1980 period, when computers were aimed at both the home and business market.
-Many people instantly recognise the PET as it stood out from the usual ' terminal plus box' computer.
+The PET has a special place in the history of micro-computers, as it was one of the biggest sellers in the 1979 /1980 period.

 This machine was the first PET to feature a detachable keyboard and a monitor with tilt and swivel.

 MOS 6502 CPU at 1 MHz.
 32 kB RAM.
-The case is designed by Porsche Design, and it has an ultra-smooth look to it.
+The case is designed by Porsche Design.

 Our model together with a Commodore 8050M double disk drive unit and Commodore 4022 printer was very kindly donated by John and Chrissie Biddlecombe

 Other Systems Related To Commodore PET 8032SK:

 This exhibit has a reference ID of CH4723.
 Please quote this reference ID in any communication with the Centre for Computing History.